imjoy-team/ImJoy/docs/development.md

 ## Change log

 ### API changes
+#### api_version: 0.1.8
+ * `api.showFileDialog`:
+   - if the file manager provide `showFileDialog` function, then ImJoy will use it.
+   - remove the key `uri_type` from input arguments, remove `engine` from its result.
+   - it will always return an array of items.

 #### api_version: 0.1.7
  * `api.fs` has been deprecated, the browser file system is moved to a separate plugin `BrowserFS`, to use the file system, you can do `const bfs_plugin = await api.getPlugin('BrowserFS'); const bfs = bfs_plugin.fs;`, now `fs` will be equivalent to `api.fs`.
 Notice: the data saved with `api.fs` will not be accessible with the new API, to get access the old data, please change `api_version` in the plugin config to `0.1.6`.
  * added `_rpcEncode` and `_rpcDecode` to support custom encoding and decoding